 November 9 – 17, 2018.
 Seattle Turkish Film Festival has become one of the most admired and venerated events of the Turkish American Cultural Association of Washington.
 The film festival is non-profit, volunteer-driven event, and committed to bringing the best of Turkish films to Seattle in an effort to provide an international platform for talented filmmakers (long form or short) to showcase their work.
 All films are presented in Turkish, with English subtitles.

-November 10 – 11, 2018.
-Celluloid Bainbridge Film Festival at the Historic Lynwood Theatre on Bainbridge Island showcases films and filmmakers from Bainbridge Island and the greater Pacific Northwest.
-Tickets: Regular $15, Student $8.
+November 17-18, 2018.
+Celluloid Bainbridge Film Festival at the Historic Lynwood Theatre on Bainbridge Island showcases films and filmmakers with a connection to Bainbridge Island.
+To celebrate Celluloid festival legacy, the 2018 festival will run as a retrospective and feature favorite films from the past 20 years.
+Tickets: prices were unpublished as of October 17, but in year’s past have been Regular $15, Student $8.

 2019 Seattle and Puget Sound Film Festivals